vialectrum/vialectrum-server/HOWTO.md

 **Hardware.** The lightest setup is a pruning server with diskspace requirements of about 10 GB for the electrum database.
-However note that you also need to run bitcoind and keep a copy of the full blockchain, which is roughly 20 GB in April 2014.
-If you have less than 2 GB of RAM make sure you limit bitcoind to 8 concurrent connections.
+However note that you also need to run viacoind and keep a copy of the full blockchain, which is roughly 20 GB in April 2014.
+If you have less than 2 GB of RAM make sure you limit viacoind to 8 concurrent connections.
 If you have more resources to spare you can run the server with a higher limit of historic transactions per address.
-CPU speed is important for the initial block chain import, but is also important if you plan to run a public Electrum server, which could serve tens of concurrent requests.
+CPU speed is important for the initial block chain import, but is also important if you plan to run a public Vialectrum server, which could serve tens of concurrent requests.
 Any multi-core x86 CPU from 2009 or newer other than an Atom should do for good performance.
 An ideal setup has enough RAM to hold and process the leveldb database in tmpfs (e.g. /dev/shm).